Toddses/capify-press/README.md

 ### Commands

-* **cap stage deploy** :
+* **cap stage deploy**: Deploy the site from the repository to the remote server
-* **cap local wp:local:install** : Install WordPress and set up the repo and database
+* **cap local wp:local:install**: Install WordPress locally and set up the repo and database
-* **cap stage wp:remote:push** : Deploy the site and push the database and uploads from the local server
+* **cap stage wp:remote:push**: Deploy the site and push the database and uploads from the local server
-* **cap stage wp:remote:pull** : Clone a remote repository and pull the database and uploads from the stage server
+* **cap stage wp:remote:pull**: Clone a remote repository and pull the database and uploads from the stage server
-* **cap stage db:push** : Pushes a local export of the MySQL database to the remote server
+* **cap stage db:push**: Pushes a local export of the MySQL database to the remote server
-* **cap stage db:pull** : Pulls a remote export of the database and imports to the local server
+* **cap stage db:pull**: Pulls a remote export of the MySQL database and imports to the local server
-* **cap stage uploads:push** : Transfer local uploads content to remote server
+* **cap stage uploads:push**: Transfer local uploads content to remote server
-* **cap stage uploads:pull** : Transfer remote uploads content to local server
+* **cap stage uploads:pull**: Transfer remote uploads content to local server

 #### cap stage deploy